 In 2016, having never used Instagram, I announced my plans to become “instafamous”.
 Over the next few years, I grew my following to 12K by creating a ridiculous caricature of myself with mainstream appeal.
 Dismayed by the culture surrounding Instagram in our society, I’ve since deleted most of my followers and now maintain a more minimal presence.

 By day, I help TopScore conquer the world of web platforms for youth and adult sports.
-I was recruited to join the company in 2014, and I’m now part-owner and the longest-standing member of the team.
+I was recruited to join the company in 2014, somehow they let me become CEO along the way.